-Angry Social Media Posts Have More Impact Than Joyful Posts
+Angry Social Media Posts Have More Engagement Than Joyful Posts

 Check out this week’s top 5 digital marketing statistics and key takeaways! #TWT5